icweb/skills/README.md

 php artisan key:generate
 ```

-Update the .ENV file to reflect your database connection
+Update the .ENV file to reflect your database connection.
+Be sure to create a local database named  ``` skills ```
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1